What is Soak Testing?

 Characteristics of Soak Testing

-A standard Soak Testing Method should have following characteristics: -
+A standard Soak Testing Method should have the following characteristics: -

 - The duration of most Soak Test is often determined by the time available.